nueverest/blowdrycss/README.md

 The result is that multiple kilobytes worth of unused, dead CSS data remain.

 ##### Scenario 2 - CSS Pre-compiler:
-CSS Pre-compilation with SASS/SCSS or LESS is awesome and makes writing lots of CSS rules easy.
+CSS pre-compilation with SASS/SCSS or LESS is awesome, and makes writing lots of CSS rules easy.
 For instance, you can now auto-generate hundreds of header rules like the ones above if care is not taken.
 The power of the pre-compiler represents a double edged sword.